pjaos/retirement_finances/README.md

 retirement_finances
 ```

 Shortly afterwards (the time will depend how fast your PC is) a 'Retirement Finances' browser window should open asking you to enter a password as shown below under 'Initial browser window'.
+Command line help text is displayed if you use the -h argument.

 ### Creating a gnome startup icon